Raw Milk from Organic Fed Goats For Sale

 Please contact for availability and pick up.
 We cannot meet in Florida as we don't have a Florida license.

-16oz frozen raw pet quality goat colostrum in double sided foil packet.
+16 oz Raw goat colostrum in double sided foil pack

 We will be milk testing for the 2026 season!